MojoAuth/mojoauth-blog/content/google-chatbot-setup-with-golang/index.md

 description: "Learn how to setup a google chatbot asynchronously in golang with cards UI that posts messages to your G Suite Room."
 ---

 # Google chatbot setup with Golang

-This tutorial will cover how to build a bot that responds to pings (i.e., @) and sends messages to a chat room.
+This tutorial will cover building a bot that responds to pings (i.e., @) and sends messages to a chat room.
 The bot will run on a golang server and receive pings via an HTTP endpoint on a high level.

 We will be using payload in the HTTP request for responses to pings(synchronous), while Google Hangout Chat API will be used for bot-initiated messages(asynchronous)

 ## Google Chatbots

-When you think about a bot, you need to decide how you want to interact with it.
+When you think about a bot, you must decide how you want to interact with it.

 - Synchronously — Question and Answer (easy)